-- Bring the actual medicines or give your doctor and pharmacist a list of all the medicines that you take, including non-prescription (over-the-counter) medicines. - Tell them about any drug allergies you have. - Ask about any risks or side effects of the medication and what to avoid while taking it.
+- Bring the actual medicines or give your doctor and pharmacist a list of all the medicines and dosage that you take, including non-prescription (over-the-counter) medicines and nutritional supplements. - Tell your doctor and pharmacist about any drug allergies you have. - Ask about any risks or side effects of the medication and what to avoid while taking it.
 Be sure to write down what your doctor or pharmacist says.